Our Vision & Values

 Our story began in the summer of 2013 when four couples began meeting to pray about their desire to start a new church in Chippenham.
 By the end of the year it was clear that the growing group were becoming a church.

 Trinity Chippenham began meeting as a church on the first Sunday of 2014, led by the start-up team.
 During the first months of 2014 we met together to learn how to be church and how to do church as Trinity Chippenham.
 We soon launched Life Groups and various other ministries.
-By the summer of 2014, the church felt ready to start proactively inviting others to join us.
+By the summer of 2014, the church felt ready to invite others to join us.

-During this whole process, the start-up team at Trinity Chippenham have looked to a group of church leaders, both locally and from further afield, for accountability and wisdom.
+During this whole process, the start-up team at Trinity Chippenham looked to a group of church leaders, both locally and from further afield, for accountability and wisdom.
 During the summer of 2015 the start-up team led the church through a leadership transition process, with the church formally recognising its own elders and the accountability team endorsing the process.
-The new pastoral team of Andy Cordle, Tim Jones and Peter Mead were commissioned on the 20th September 2015.
+The new pastoral team of Andy Cordle, Tim Jones and Peter Mead were commissioned in a service led by Andy Paterson, on the 20th September 2015.

-We certainly have not arrived and know we still have lots to learn.
-At the same time, we are excited to see God at work as we seek to share the joy and life that can only be found in Jesus.
+As a church we have been meeting for several years, but there is always more to learn.
+We love to see God at work as we seek to share the joy and life that can only be found in Jesus.
 We are excited, not primarily about our church programme, but about knowing and loving a loving God – the God of the Bible who truly transforms lives!

 The pastoral team at Trinity Chippenham seek to shepherd the church according to the vision and values of the church.

 I grew up in Bristol, but never expected to be living back in the south-west!
 During my university placement year I worked onboard a missionary ship.
 While onboard I met and married Melanie, in Portland, Oregon, USA.
 We lived there for several years and started our family there while I attended Bible school.
 We both felt that God was moving us into full-time Christian ministry and were expecting to end up in some distant land far from America or England.
 Instead God brought us back to my native England!
 After several years of teaching in Bible schools, churches and conferences, we moved from Surrey to Chippenham in 2010.
 I had the privilege of helping to launch Cor Deo, a small ministry training programme based here in Chippenham.
 In 2013 we got to join with the other couples to launch a new church in this area – something we never thought we would be doing!
+I continue to teach as adjunct faculty at Union School of Theology and as the leader of the Bible Teachers and Preachers Network at the European Leadership Forum.
 Along with our six children, we are really excited to be part of such an exciting (and challenging) adventure!

 We have lived in the Chippenham area since 1986.
 Tim is originally from Sunderland and grew up with two sisters in the Manse (his Dad was a church minister), he worked in the construction industry for 20 years before a career change into the IT Services sector in 1997.
 Tim served as an elder for over 20 years in another church in Chippenham.
-Tim loves the challenge of a chain saw and a tree, a DIY project or his opposition on the squash court.
+Tim loves the challenge of a chainsaw and a tree, a DIY project or his opposition on the squash court.
 Becky is a palliative care nurse employed by our local hospice.
 She endures running in order to keep fit but loves her home and having people round.
-We have three of our own children, Olivia, living at home finishing her schooling, Bronte and Elliot both living away from home.
-We also have a foster daughter Seona.
+We have three of our own children, Bronte, Elliot and Olivia, all now living away from home.
+We also have a foster son, Paddy.
 We have been involved in Trinity Chippenham since the very beginning and are excited about what this church stands for – we love being part of a family that has hope for eternity because of our good God and we want to live for Him every day we get in this life.